tezdealer/tezos-rarity-pfp-collections/ethereum/cryptopunks/README.md

-## Rank and Rarity Scores for #BAYC, Bored Ape Yacht Club
+## Rank and Rarity Scores for CryptoPunks

 <br />